Busy days at Seathwaite

 We know that car parking can be a problem at Seathwaite on busy days - here's how you can help us ease the pressure.

-Here are three things you can do to make a difference this summer:
+Here are three things you can do to make a difference:

 1. Ask: could a fire engine get past?

 If you turn up and find that you can’t easily park at Seathwaite without being confident a fire engine or tractor and trailer could easily pass, please find an alternative place to park.
 The National Trust car parks at Seatoller and Honister Pass are just up the road.
-Every penny you put in the car park machine helps the Trust to look after the places you love to walk and climb.
+On 11 November 2018, these car parks will be free of charge.

 2. Plan ahead

-Plan your trip ahead and park elsewhere on sunny days and bank holidays – could you plan your adventure to begin from a different car park in Borrowdale?
-Or could you save your Seathwaite adventure for another day in the quiet season, and plan a route starting elsewhere for the high season?
+Plan your trip ahead and park elsewhere – could you begin from a different car park in Borrowdale?

 3. Go green